PhilipQuirke/quanta_mech_interp/filter.md

 Many facts can be declared as "node filters".
 When searching a specific model for a hypothesised feature, these filters reduce the search space size, saving time and money.

-## Filter Use
+## Example
-As an example, suppose we have an arithmetic addition model, searching for a feature that has these characteristics:
+Suppose we have an arithmetic addition model, and are searching for a feature that has these characteristics:
 - Is at token position P14
 - Is implemented using attention heads
 - Attends to (at least) D2 and D'2
 - Impacts (at least) answer token A3

-In a Colab, we can find search the nodes (cfg.useful_nodes) using this filter:
+In a Colab, we can find search the model's useful nodes (cfg.useful_nodes) for this feature using this filter:

 ````
 import QuantaMechInterp as qt